JakovDamjanski/ObsidianKnowledgeBase/DataBases/Mapping multi valued attributes.md

 For each multi-valued attribute A in a given entity create a relationship R.
 R will contain the attribute and in addition to this it will contain a key from the relationship derived from the entity type from which A is a part of.
-The primary key will be a composite of the attribute attribute and the foreign key.
+The primary key will be a composite key consisted of the attribute and the foreign key.